mahmad321git/ahmad-idrees/Task1_Exploratory_Testing.md

 5. **Category Management**
    - **Objective:** Verify the creation, editing and deletion of categories.
-   - **Focus Areas:** Successful creation, editing and dleting of categories to ensure persistence and UI Consistency
+   - **Focus Areas:** Successful creation, editing and deleting of categories to ensure persistence and UI Consistency

 ### Findings from Exploratory Testing